-groups, event organisers, schools and the community to manage the Park's future.
+- Review the Park's heritage asset management systems and develop and implement - Develop and implement a Park-wide Turf and Grassland Plan to guide the maintenance - Develop a Park-wide Design Manual to guide future capital works and achieve design excellence appropriate to the Park's heritage fabric and landscape character. - Develop and implement a Tree Management and Replacement Program with regard to the - Continue to implement the Parks Asset Management Strategy including the asset - Investigate the potential for smart technologies such as wi-fi, smart metering, systems - Review waste collection and recycling methods, including for events in the Park. - Increase third party and corporate partnerships and sponsorship opportunities for Park - Investigate philanthropic support for initiatives such as The People's Loop and The Bridges of Parramatta Park, heritage conservation and interpretation projects, and tree - Partner with Sydney Water and Park neighbours to support long-term irrigation

-- Develop and implement a Tree Management and Replacement Program with regard to the Park's cultural landscape fabric and settings. - Continue to implement the Parks Asset Management Strategy including the asset lifecycle replacement program to support day-to-day operations. - Investigate the potential for smart technologies such as wi-fi, smart metering, systems monitoring and electric car charging points. - Review waste collection and recycling methods, including for events in the Park. - Work with Park tenants to maintain and promote the heritage gatehouses. - Review staff heritage training and induction programs. - Increase third party and corporate partnerships and sponsorship opportunities for Park activities, events and programs. - Investigate philanthropic support for initiatives such as The People's Loop and The Bridges of Parramatta Park, heritage conservation and interpretation projects, and tree planting programs. - Partner with Sydney Water and Park neighbours to support long-term irrigation requirements of the Park. - Partner with State agencies, councils and other stakeholders to deliver programs, restoration efforts and joint projects to optimise community benefits. - Maximise returns from existing assets by considering options such as adaptive re-use of Park buildings. - Continue to implement heritage values monitoring programs. • - Continue to adapt and improve management plans, tools and processes that incorporate the recommendations of evaluation and monitoring.
+Continue to adapt and improve management plans, tools and processes that incorporate